Oliveirakun/jenkins-multi-deploy-plugin/README.md

 ## Introduction

 Multi deploy is a Jenkins plugin that brings DevOps to IoT world, offering the possibility to deploy applications to cloud, fog or mist.
-This project was created as part of my master's thesis.
+This project was created as part of my master's thesis, that was also published as a [paper](https://www.sciencedirect.com/science/article/abs/pii/S2542660524002890?via%3Dihub)

 ## Requirements